-Below is a recap of the daily mortgage rates for each day in the month of February 2019.
+Below is a recap of the daily mortgage rates for February 2019.
 Mortgage rates in February are starting out near their one year lows.
 The strong BLS Employment and ISM Manufacturing report on January 31st, 2019 prevented mortgage rates from moving to new one year lows.

 February 2019 Mortgage Rate Average: